Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Approach

-After obtaining the ability-related weights, in this part, we utilize them to transfer and integrate the abilities, to build a multi-lingual ability-enhanced LLM.
+After obtaining the ability-related weights, we combine them to transfer and integrate the abilities, building a multi-lingual ability-enhanced LLM.

-\paratitle{Ability-related Parameter Tensor Selection.} Although we can locate the ability-related key neurons, it is still hard to avoid the involvement of irrelevant ones.
-Our empirical studies have found that neuron-level features are easy to be affected by the noisy data.
-Therefore, we consider identifying ability-related parameter tensors, which correspond to the parameter matrices within the LLM.
+\paratitle{Ability-related Tensor Selection.} Although we can locate the ability-related key neurons, it is still hard to avoid the involvement of irrelevant ones.
+Our empirical studies in Appendix~\ref{empirical_study} have found that neuron-level features are easy to be affected by the noisy data.
+Inspired by previous work~\cite{cheng-etal-2024-enhancing}, we consider identifying ability-related tensors to further mitigate the linguistic effects, which correspond to the parameter matrices within the LLM.
 Specifically, we firstly leverage the ability-related weights of languages $R(L_1), \dots, R(L_n)$ to obtain the multi-lingual weight $R_{Lang}$.
 Given that large models have varying levels of proficiency in different languages, we use the hyper-parameters $\mu_1,\dots,\mu_n$ to tune this process as:

-where $R(L_i)$ preserves the linguistic ability of language $L_i$ learned based on Equation~\ref{eq-extraction}.
+where $R(L_i)$ preserves the linguistic ability of language $L_i$ learned based on Eq.~\ref{eq-extraction}.
 Therefore, $R_{Lang}$ can be considered as the general language ability of LLMs that spans multiple languages.
 As we aim to find he parameter tensors that have low linguistic effects but focus on the desired abilities (\eg mathematical reasoning), we rank all the tensors according to their similarities with $R_{Lang}$, and pick up the last $k_2\%$ ones.
-Formally, for tensor $\tau_i$, we calculate the cosine similarity of this parameter between $R(A_i)$ and $R_{Lang}$, as follows,
+Formally, for tensor $\tau_i$, we calculate the {cosine similarity} of this parameter between $R(A_i)$ and $R_{Lang}$, as follows,

-where we use the dot product to implement the similarity function $\texttt{sim}\left(\cdot\right)$.
+{ where we use the {cosine similarity} to implement the similarity function $\texttt{sim}\left(\cdot\right)$.
 After obtaining the similarity of all tensors, we rank them in a descending order based on the similarity values, and then select the last $k_2\%$ parameters into the set $\mathcal{T}$ as the ability-related parameters.

 \paratitle{Building Multi-lingual Ability-enhanced LLM.} Based on the selected ability-related tensors $\mathcal{T}$, we design the model merging process by interpolating ability weights and multi-lingual weights, to build the multi-lingual ability-enhanced LLM.
 Formally, the final parameter tensors of the target LLM are computed as: